lhearnsb/EngagementCulture/README.md

   * Status
   * Security

-The original study measured relationships among culture, motivation, and academic performance.
-Evidence of high intrinsic motivation and low compliance motivation within these relationships would indicate the presence of engagement culture (Goleman, 2011; Schlecty, 2011; and Senge, 2006)
+**The original study** measured relationships among culture, motivation, and academic performance.
+Evidence of high intrinsic motivation and low coercion within these relationships would indicate the presence of engagement culture (Goleman, 2011; Schlecty, 2011; and Senge, 2006).

+**The target population** was urban, high-poverty public school campuses.
+The representative sample comprised 172 high-poverty public school campuses in Dallas ISD.
+Dallas ISD was selected because of its large size, the availability of valid and reliable engagement culture data for each campus, and the demographic makeup of its urban, high-poverty campuses, which has similar demographics to other urban, high-poverty campuses in the United States.

+**Data.** There were no direct participants.
+Aggregate campus-level data were from school year 2019 and came from the Texas Education Agency & Dallas ISD.
+Those data (and additional as gathered) will be posted in this repository.

+***

 It is still in its early stages, but the vision is for this to be a place where researchers can find data, literature, topics, problem statements, and methods to support the study and proliferation of engagement culture.